informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 in TPII.

 <!-- TOC --><a name="herencia-y-polimorfismo"></a>
-### Restructuring the code for handling the game elements
+### Restructuring the code responsible for handling the game elements

 In the same way as the code structure known as the *Command pattern* enables new commands to be introduced with minimal changes to the existing code (and, in particular, without changing the code of the controller),